bloock/bloock-managed-api/README.md

     - This command maps the `.env` file into the container, ensuring that the API reads its configuration from the file.
 Viper automatically read these environment variables and make them accessible to the code.

+    - By default, the above command runs the Docker container in the foreground, displaying API logs and output in your terminal.
+You can interact with the API while it's running.

+    3.1. **Running Docker in the Background (Daemon Mode)**

+    - Append the `-d` flag to the docker run command as follows:

+    ```bash
+    docker run -d --env-file config.txt -p 8080:8080 bloock/managed-api
+    ```

+    The `-d` flag tells Docker to run the container as a background process.
+You can continue using your terminal for other tasks while the Bloock Managed API container runs silently in the background.

 4. **Access the API:**